-The balance of the fund has increased since 30 June 2022 from the sale of the two industrial lots in December 2022.
+The balance of the fund has decreased since 30 June 2023 for the site expenditure incurred during the year.
 Expenditure incurred across the site to enable subdivision and development as well as other allowable costs incurred by the Corporation have been reimbursed from the fund.